C0d3-5t3w/Pi-bt-tether/README.md

-# Bjorn-bt-tether
+# Bjorn-bt-tether:

 Allows you to use Bjorn over bluetooth network.

-# First you need to connect make the bluetooth connection
+# First you need to make the bluetooth connection that we'll modify:

 sudo bluetoothctl